Office of International Relations

 2. Certificate of Enrollment

-Your family members are permitted to stay as long as your period of stay.
+Your family members are permitted to stay for the same period as your authorized period of stay.

 1. Resident Registration: